Education in Toronto: Universities

 There are five public universities based in Toronto.
 Four universities are based downtown: OCAD University, Toronto Metropolitan University, Université de l'Ontario français and the University of Toronto.
 The University of Toronto also operates two satellite campuses, the University of Toronto Scarborough, located in the eastern portion of the city based in Scarborough, and the University of Toronto Mississauga, located in the neighbouring city of Mississauga.
-York University located in the northern portion of the city based in North York; with York maintaining two campuses in North York, with plans to build another in the neighbouring city of Markham.
+The fifth, York University, is located in the northern portion of the city with two campuses in North York and another in the neighbouring city of Markham.

 There are two private universities located in Toronto, Tyndale University and Yorkville University.
 Tyndale is a private university and a Protestant seminary based in North York.
 Yorkville University is a for-profit university with facilities in downtown Toronto and the neighbouring city of Vaughan.
-Yorkville University is based in multiple provinces and operates additional facilities in Fredericton and Vancouver; having been initially founded in New Brunswick.
+Yorkville University is based in multiple provinces and operates additional facilities in Fredericton and Vancouver, having been initially founded in New Brunswick.
 Both private universities were granted the authority to confer certain academics degrees by the province through ministerial consent.

 Several universities based outside of Toronto also operate satellite campuses and facilities in the city.
 The University of Guelph-Humber is a collaborative post-secondary institution in North York, operated by the University of Guelph (based in Guelph, Ontario) and Humber College (a college based in Toronto).
 Guelph-Humber acts as a satellite campus for its parent institutions, and its graduates are conferred degrees/diplomas from either the University of Guelph or Humber College.

 Colleges

 In Canada, the term college typically refers to a technical, applied art, or applied science school.
-Four public colleges have their principal campuses located in Toronto, Centennial College, George Brown College, Humber College, and Seneca College.
+Four public colleges have their principal campuses located in Toronto: Centennial College, George Brown College, Humber College, and Seneca College.
 In addition, the city is also home to the satellite campus for Collège Boréal, a college based in Sudbury, Ontario.
 From 1995 to 2001, the French first language college, Collège des Grands-Lacs, operated in downtown Toronto.
 Following its closure in 2001, Collège Boréal assumed control of Grands-Lacs programs.
 Overall, the five colleges operate 29 campuses spread throughout the city.